danialhasan/RefactorAI/packages/extension/README.md

 ## Requirements

 RefactorAI requires an internet connection.
 In the future, it will require a valid API key to use.
-You can obtain an API key from our website (link TBD).

 ## Extension Settings